fern-api/sync-openapi/README.md

 # sync-openapi

-A GitHub Action to sync files from your source repository to a target repository (like fern-config).
+A GitHub Action to sync files/folders from your source repository to a target repository (like fern-config).

 ## Usage

 1. In your your source repo, create a file named `sync-openapi.yml` in `.github/workflows/`.
-2. Include the following contents in the `sync-openapi.yml` you just created:
+2. Include the following contents in `sync-openapi.yml`:

 ```yaml
 name: Sync OpenAPI Specs # can be customized